 If you are searching for rental and security deposit assistance, we do not provide move-related financial assistance due to budgetary constraints.
 We also do not provide rental assistance funds.

 The ICP story as set out in the ICP Narrative and the ICP video reflects the rich and varied approaches ICP has used over the past 15 years to promote racially and economically inclusive communities in the Dallas metro area.
 ICP’s work has focused on assisting low-income families seeking to use their housing choice vouchers to access affordable rental housing in opportunity-rich areas of the Dallas/Fort Worth Metroplex.
 It has also addressed expansion of affordable housing options available in these areas, which have historically not been accessible to low-income families of color.
 The “Deeper Dive” gives more detail and content to ICP’s advocacy work and its impact in an easily accessible way, which allows for the viewer to hone in on areas of particular interest.
 Click the image below to enjoy the “dive.”

 Inclusive Communities Project

 ICP envisions an America where equality is created and sustained in community through access to good schools, affordable housing, safe neighborhoods, and economic opportunity.
-ICP wants to be a resource to those who share that vision by providing information about where those opportunities exist in the North Texas area, where they don't, and why.
+ICP wants to be a resource to those who share that vision by providing information about where those opportunities exist in the North Texas area, where they don’t, and why.
 We will work with individuals and families seeking to secure the benefits of such communities, unfettered by discrimination and prejudice.
-And we will advocate and promote polices and practices that are consistent with this mission of inclusiveness, fairness, community, and opportunity.
+And we will advocate and promote policies and practices that are consistent with this mission of inclusiveness, fairness, community, and opportunity.
 Join us.